-from The Secret Doctrine, Key to Theosophy,
+The Key to Theosophy, and

-and Theosophical Articles of H. P. Blavatsky (Three Volumes)
+The Theosophical Articles of H. P. Blavatsky (Three Volumes)

-See the endnotes for specific references.
+See the endnote for specific references.

 WE consider Karma as the Ultimate Law of the Universe, the source, origin and fount of all other laws which exist throughout Nature.
 Karma is the unerring law which adjusts effect to cause, on the physical, mental and spiritual planes of being.
 As no cause remains without its due effect from greatest to least, from a cosmic disturbance down to the movement of your hand, and as like produces like, Karma is that unseen and unknown law which adjusts wisely, intelligently and equitably each effect to its cause, tracing the latter back to its producer.
 Though itself unknowable, its action is perceivable.
 Though we do not know what Karma is per se, and in its essence, we do know how it works, and we can define and describe its mode of action with accuracy.